Minerals

 CHALCEDONY see under QUARTZ

-CHALCOCITE,
+CHALCOCITE, M-170A.

 Wisconsin.
-Nearly pure Chalcocite from a supergene
+Chalcocite from a supergene

 enrichment process.
 Very minor associated pyrite, chalcopyrite

 or bornite.
-The Flambeau mine is now closed.
-When our
+The mine is now closed.

 CHALCOCITE, M-170C.
-Cost N.

 Crystalline masses.
-Good collector specimens

 This chalcocite represents classic chemical weathering.